ChillkroeteTTS/article-moving-from-clojurescript-to-typescript/readme.md

 }
 ```

-This allowes for a different set of action handlers for testing and having the function definition in one place.
+This allows for a different set of action handlers for testing and provides me with a single place to edit when adding new handlers.

 > To be honest there are still 2 places edit: the function definition/registering and the enum definition with the set of valid action types.
 However looking at it this way, redux proposal requires me to edit 3 places in the code.

 ## Marrying Typescript with Immutable.js

-Holding your state in an immutable datastructure makes me feel a lot safer while rushing through my code at 2am.
-However, although Immutable.js provides proper type definitions for it’s exported Objects, Typescript's type system describes the structure of plain JS Objects, not the key-value pairs your immutable.Map object contains.
-Expecting to work in an error safe environment this was a real bummer for me.
+Holding the state in an immutable datastructure makes me feel a lot safer while rushing through code at 2am.
+However, although Immutable.js provides proper type definitions for its exported Objects, Typescript's type system describes the structure of plain JS Objects, not the key-value pairs your immutable.Map object contains.
+Expecting to work in an environment where my datastructures are validated at compile time, this was a real bummer for me.

 ### What I Expected

-- auto-completion and validation of datastructures
+- auto-completion and validation of state/props
 - auto-completion and validation of dispatched actions (type and parameters)
-- one place to edit when adding a new datastructure
+- one place to edit when adding a new datastructures to the state
-- one place to edit when adding a new reducer
+- one place to edit when adding a new event handler
-- mockable reducers (and when I say mockable, I mean pluggable)
+- mockable event handlers (and when I say mockable, I mean pluggable)
 - having an immutable, typed state

 ### Typing Immutable Datastructures

-Browsing StackOverflow the common solution to type immutable.Map seems to be to create 1. the interface for the mutable JS object and 2. an interface for the immutable.Map object which is expected to contain kv-pairs with the keys defined in the first
+Browsing StackOverflow the common solution to type immutable.Map seems to be to create 1. the interface for the mutable JS object and 2. an interface for the immutable.Map object which is expected to contain kv-pairs with the keys defined in the former.

+_One Solution to validate object access to immutable.Map_

 ```
 interface State {